 Network Setup and Firewalls

-In some cases, firewall changes may be needed in order to allow the local Tricefy Uplink to communicate out to the Tricefy cloud -- usually whitelisting the IPs and/or domain uplink connects to.
+In some cases, firewall changes may be needed in order to allow the local Tricefy Uplink to communicate out to the Tricefy cloud.

 Note: legacy uplink will connect through a different domain (receiving.trice.io) but resolves to the same 2 public IPs above